Glass bead road surface marking

-Glass beads composed of soda lime glass are essential for providing retroreflectivity in many kinds of road surface markings.
+Glass beads composed of soda lime glass are essential for providing retroreflectivity of road markings.
 Retroreflectivity occurs when incident light from vehicles is refracted within glass beads that are embedded in road surface markings and then reflected back into the driver's field of view.
-In North America, approximately 227 million kilograms (500 million lb) of glass beads are used for road surface markings annually.
-Roughly 520 kg of glass beads are used per mile during remarking of a five lane highway system, and road remarking can occur every two to five years.
-In the United States, the massive demand for glass beads has led to importing from countries using outdated manufacturing regulations and techniques.
+In North America, approximately 227 million kilograms (500 million lb) of glass beads were used for road surface markings annually in the 2010s.
+Roughly 520 kg of glass beads are used per mile during remarking of a five-lane highway system; typically in Europe, the glass beads are spread at 0.4 kg/m² of marked surface.

+The massive demand for glass beads has led to importing from countries that used outdated manufacturing regulations and techniques.
+Consequently, glass beads contaminated with toxic elements found their way to the markets.

-These techniques include the use of heavy metals such as arsenic, antimony, and lead during the manufacturing process as decolorizers and fining agents.
-It has been found that the heavy metals become incorporated into the bead's glass matrix and may leach under environmental conditions that roads experience.
+In the past, heavy metals such as arsenic, antimony, and lead were added during the manufacturing process as decolourizers and refining agents.
+It has been found that these toxic elements incorporated into the glass matrix may leach to the environment.